MacIver-Lab/Ergodic-Information-Harvesting/README.md

 ## Ergodic Information Harvesting (EIH) Tutorial
 To ease the effort of understanding how EIH works, we have included an interactive tutorial in Jupyter as well as a video published for a prior publication ("Ergodic Exploration of Distributed Information", Miller et al., IEEE Trans.
 Robotics, 2016) paper.
 You can find the link to them below:
 - Interactive Jupyter notebook tutorial [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/MacIver-Lab/Ergodic-Information-Harvesting/master?filepath=Tutorial%2FErgodic_Information_Harvesting_Tutorial.ipynb)
-- Video of how EIH works in a two-dimensional tracking case using Fisher Information instead of entropy.
+- Video of how EIH works (Two differences from study: 1.
+Object to be found is not moving; 2.
+Uses Fisher Information instead of entropy.)
 [Click here to watch the video on YouTube](https://youtu.be/QZ9fGYmJ0G0)

 ## Steps to reproduce the results shown in the EIH paper
 All of the simulation code is written with Python 3.6 using [Jupyter Notebook](http://jupyter.org/).
 All of the figure plotting files are written in MATLAB (2017).
 The code can be run on: